matteocrippa/awesome-swift/README.md

 * [Transporter](https://github.com/nghialv/Transporter) - A tiny library makes uploading and downloading easier.
 * [YYHRequest-Swift](https://github.com/yayuhh/YYHRequest-Swift) - http request in async.

+#### Webserver
+*Would you like host a webserver in your device?
+Here you can find how to do it.*

+* [NetworkObjects](https://github.com/colemancda/NetworkObjects) - REST HTTP Server written in Swift.
+Builds REST API from Core Data.
+* [swifter](https://github.com/glock45/swifter) - Http server written in Swift with routing handler.
+* [XcodeServerSDK](https://github.com/czechboy0/XcodeServerSDK) - Access Xcode Server API with native Swift objects.

 #### Websocket

 * [Socket.IO](https://github.com/socketio/socket.io-client-swift) - Socket.IO client for iOS/OS X.